julianmarino/evolutionary-action-abstractions/README.md

 For more informations, please look the article:

-Evolving Action Abstractions for Real-Time Planning in Extensive-Form Games Julian Marino, Rubens O. Moraes, Claudio Toledo, and Levi Lelis In the Proceedings of the Conference on Artificial Intelligence (AAAI), 2019.
+Evolving Action Abstractions for Real-Time Planning in Extensive-Form Games Julian Mariño, Rubens O. Moraes, Claudio Toledo, and Levi Lelis In the Proceedings of the Conference on Artificial Intelligence (AAAI), 2019.

 @inproceedings{MarinoMoraesToledoLelis,